 Trader Joe’s Teriyaki Final Verdict

 I understand why people buy this and why it’s been a staple of Trader Joe’s for so long.
 It’s like the Orange Chicken.
-It was cheap.
-It feeds at least two people and it’s infinitely adaptable.
+It is very cheap for what you get and it feeds at least two people and it’s infinitely adaptable.
 You can add a large variety of things to the meat.
 Kids probably love it and if I was a starving college student, I would eat this all the time.

 Would I buy this again?
 Probably not.
 Teriyaki is cheap and plentiful here in the Seattle area.
 Making your own is a snap to do if you have a grill.

-I will give this 6 Bells because I am not really a fan of this.
+I will give this 6 Bells because I am not really a fan of this Trader Joe’s Chicken Teriyaki.
+If you lived in the Seattle area you would know, but for the rest of you, you can do better.